carrotdata/redcarrot/README.md

 #### Sparsed bitsets
 First release introduces new data type: **sparsed bitset**.
 The sparse bitset has the same API as a regular Redis bitset.
 The difference is in memory usage:
 * Sparse bitset does not allocate memory continuosly, For example:  ```SETBIT key 1000000000 1``` in Redis will allocate at least 125MB of RAM first to keep all the bitset up to the last bit set.
 The command for Carrot: ```SSETBIT 1000000000 1``` will allocate only 4Kb of data and will compress it after that.
 * Sparse bitset are very memory efficient when population counts (%% of set bits) is < 10% or > 90%.
 In this case it provides very decent compression.
 Sparse bitsets length is limited only by available physical RAM (bit index is a signed 64-bit integer).
 Current compression codec is LZ4, this is the general compression codec, not specifically designed to compress bitsets.
-Future releases will introduce bitset-optimized compression using novell compression scheme - **bitcom4**. *Bitcom4* borrows some ideas from a very popular bitset compression algorithm - *Roaring bitmap*, namely - 16-bit compression scheme for 64K bit blocks, but introduces two new ones: 8-bit and 4-bit block compression for 256 and 16 bit block sizes respectively.
-There are 4 codecs in *bitcom4* compression algorithm: 16-bit codec for large sparse blocks (with bit density below 0.001), 8 - bit codec - for blocks with bit density between 0.001 and 0.02 (approximately), 4 - bit codec for blocks with bit density between 0.02 and 0.2 and RAW (no compression codec) for bit densities above 0.2.
+Future releases will introduce bitset-optimized compression using novell compression scheme - **bitcom4**. **Bitcom4** borrows some ideas from a very popular bitset compression algorithm - **Roaring bitmap**, namely - 16-bit compression scheme for 64K bit blocks, but introduces two new ones: 8-bit and 4-bit block compression for 256 and 16 bit block sizes respectively.
+There are 4 codecs in **bitcom4** compression algorithm: 16-bit codec for large sparse blocks (with bit density below 0.001), 8 - bit codec - for blocks with bit density between 0.001 and 0.02 (approximately), 4 - bit codec for blocks with bit density between 0.02 and 0.2 and RAW (no compression codec) for bit densities above 0.2.
 Combination of four codecs allows better compression, especially when bit density is above 0.02.
-For example, *Roaring bitmap* can not compress bitsets with bit densities above 0.06. *bitcom4* compresses random bitmaps with 0.06 density up 2.5x times.
+For example, **Roaring bitmap** can not compress bitsets with bit densities above 0.06. **bitcom4** compresses random bitmaps with 0.06 density up 2.5x times.

 #### B-tree data type

-Release 0.3 will introduce B-Tree data type, which will allow range queries with filters and aggregations.
+Release 0.4 will introduce B-Tree data type, which will allow range queries with filters, aggregations and grouping.
 Stay tuned

 ### New features in existing data types